olleyt/aws-bootcamp-cruddur-2023/journal/week3.md

    - App Client Name: Cruddur
    - Don't generate a client secret (it's client side but it is for back-end); we will be using JWT token
    - click next
 - Review & create user pool

+ADD SCRIBE instruction here.

 ## Amplify GitPod
 We use Amplify Identity SDK library to use Cognito User Pool